Grilled Fish Tacos

 Best Fish for Grilled Fish Tacos

 This recipe calls for mahi mahi, but any firm white fish will work well.
 If you have a favorite fish, go with that!
-All you’ll need to do is adjust the cooking times as needed for the thickness of your fish.
-(Make sure you have a reliable meat thermometer on hand to check the temperature of the fish on the grill).
+Keep in mind, though, you’ll need to do is adjust the cooking times as needed for the thickness of your fish.
+Make sure you have a reliable meat thermometer on hand so you can confidently check the temperature of the fish on the grill.

 Fish fillets being seasoned with Hey Grill Hey Fiesta Rub.